The Silent Child: Plot

 While talking to Paul's mother (Anna Barry), Joanne realizes that Libby was the product of an extramarital affair, and her biological father’s father was deaf, contrary to what Sue had said in their first meeting.
 The family has low expectations for Libby, despite her being intelligent and active; Paul's mother shows outdated knowledge of deafness and is unsure if Libby will even be able to get a job.

 Soon, Sue and Paul fire Joanne, telling her that Libby cannot continue BSL and must return to lip-reading.
 Despite Joanne's suggestions they are sending her to a normal school, where another deaf boy had been and "did fine".
 On Libby's first day at school, she cannot understand anything.
 She stands all day, alone, while the teacher talks as if Libby could hear, and the children play around her.
-Joanne, upset at being unable to say goodbye to Libby, arrives at her school to find her standing alone at recess.
+Joanne, upset at being unable to say goodbye to Libby, arrives at her school to find her standing alone at playtime.
 When the little girl spots her, she signs "I love you".
 Joanne, realizing Libby's future (alone, with no communication and no support), begins to cry before signing "I love you" back, and leaves.
 The film ends with a PSA that deaf children can succeed in every way a hearing child can, as long as they have the proper support.